7 Steps to Creating a High-Converting Email Sign Up Form [+ Tips and Examples]

 At Yieldify, we always advise our clients to opt for a harmonious approach that compliments the customer journey.
 Here’s an example of how we did this working alongside Australian chef, Teresa Cutter, for her website The Healthy Chef.

-When performing the initial website analysis, our experts realized that The Healthy Chef’s blog content was highly engaging but rarely facilitated conversions.
+When performing the initial website analysis and creating a customer journey map, our experts realized that The Healthy Chef’s blog content was highly engaging but rarely facilitated conversions.
 To make use of this premium spot without interfering with the content, we deployed a floating button campaign.

 The button would appear at the bottom left corner of the screen offering a 10% off discount.
 Once clicked, the button would extend into an overlay. that featured an email sign up form.
 The subtle approach reached a 54% increase in email sign-ups!